 Our volunteers are the heart and soul of the farm and their energy and passion is crucial to everything we do.
-We have many volunteer roles and whether you are interested in animals, cooking, gardening, or just want to get involved in any way you can, there is a role at the farm for you!
+We have many volunteer roles and whether you are interested in gaining experience looking after animals, cooking, gardening, or just want to get involved in any way you can, there is a role at the farm for you!

-We have opportunities for young people to volunteer with us on both the Riding School and with our Livestock department.
-In both areas, you’ll be helping with the day to day running of the farm and stable yard, as well as learning about what it takes to look after these animals in a working environment.
+We have opportunities for young people aged between 12 and 17 to volunteer with us on either the Riding School or the Farm*.
+You’ll be helping with the day to day running of the farm or riding school, as well as learning about what it takes to look after animals in a working environment.

-Whether it’s for Duke of Edinburgh Scheme, if you’re looking towards a career in animal care or if you simply want to be involved with a local charity, we’ll be happy to hear from you!
+Whether it’s for the Duke of Edinburgh Scheme, if you’re thinking about a career in animal care, if you want to make new friends, or if you simply want to be involved with a local charity, we’ll be happy to hear from you.

 We are always interested in people who want to contribute something back to their community, whether it is a few hours helping out in the Café or using tradesman skills to repair or construct something inside or out.
 Equally, those considering a career in the care industry might want to assist with less independent volunteers by acting as a mentor for them.